Welcome to today's edition of the Rush 24-7 podcast.

 The American people need to see you laughing at it and making fun of that concept.

-As often as possible, we're gonna help.
+As often as possible, we're going to help.

 Here's this little bite from this morning.